Ultis/rawr/ReadMe.txt

-Rawr Beta 10
+Rawr Beta 11
 ------------
-*Cat support*!
-It's finally here!
-Cat support has been a long time coming. b10 is a huge upgrade for Rawr.
-I've added quite a few things for Bears as well.
-Since there's so much new stuff in b10, I honestly expect there to be a few bugs.
-I'll be releasing a new version to fix whatever bugs are found, probably within a week.
-So I ask for your patience in whatever goes wrong with b10. :) It's very important to note that the Cat side of things is only like 80% complete.
-There are several features that aren't done for b10.
-Please see the "Missing Features" section below, for details.
-I know some of these are important features, and will be getting them in b11, as soon as I can.
-Also, because it can't be said enough, huge thanks to Toskk for all of his Cat theorycrafting.
-Rawr.Cat would not be possible without Toskk.
+Welcome to another new version of Rawr. b11 has quite a few new features that you'll notice, and quite a few that you probably won't notice.
+I've added alot of polish to the new Cat model, (though those disabled calculation options are still disabled, sorry :( ), and there are several new things for Bear too.
+There have been alot of changes under the hood, to allow for Rawr to support models for a wide variety of class/specs, not just Cats and Bears.
+While Feral is still my passion, and will be the main focus of my future development, I also want to open Rawr up so that other people who are passionate about different classes/specs can build models for Rawr, and hopefully all theorycrafters can be united with one common platform.
+Thanks for work on this release go out to Bashui and MerickOWA!

+This release is dedicated to all those who have dissatisfied clouds hanging over them.
+Sorry I'm a couple days late.

 Anyway, as usual, thanks very much for testing Rawr.
 If you can make it crash, great.
 If it doesn't crash, but does something that looks wrong, great.
 If some calculations look wrong to you, that's cool too.
 Anything like that that goes wrong, or anything else that you find weird, or anything that you think would be more useful or easy to use if done differently, *let me know*!
 Please forgive me for writing so much in the readme, but please: *>*>*>at least read the FAQ below, and the Instructions section at the bottom<*<*<*.

 FAQ
 ---
  Q: Why are some features disabled on the Options tab for Cat?
- Q: How do I change the stats of an item for Cat?
-It still shows the bear stats!
- Q: Can I switch between Cat & Bear without restarting Rawr?
- Q: Why is the Combat Table blank for Cat?
- Q: Why are the values for most of the idols all wrong?
- Q: Can I see the values of each stat, like on Toskk's Calculator?
  A: See the "Missing Features" section below.
-All of these will be solved in the next major version, b11.
+All of these will be solved in the next major version, b12.

  Q: The calculations don't match my character screen.
 Are they wrong?
  A: Most likely, no. First, the calculations in Rawr are for combat against raid boss mobs, which changes the chances to be missed, to dodge, to be crushed, and to be crit, so you'll see values off by 0.6% from what the character sheet says.
 Additionall, WoW sometimes rounds stats oddly, when many buffs are involved.
 I've gone to great lengths to make Rawr as accurate as possible, but it'll still calculate Stamina and Agility off by 1 in about 5 to 10% of cases.
 That in turn may make your health, dodge, and armor off by a tiny amount as well.
 Anyway, that's rare, and even when it does happen, the difference is *extremely* negligable, so don't worry about it.
 If you do find a situation where other calculations are off, or any of those are off significantly, please let me know.
 I want to ensure Rawr is as accurate as possible.